cloudmesh-community/fa18-523-56/project-report/report.md

 Click the + in the upper right corner to add a property.

 This property will be used to select a word or pharse from the rows of the log file.
 When the word is seen in the row the content of the row will be routed down stream.
-For this example we will use "AddToLibrary" when a user in the music player adds a track to the library
+For this example we will use "AddToLibrary" when a user in the music player adds a song to the library
-We will use "ClientImplWinHTTP.cpp:525" which is the message in the log when a song plays in the music player
+We will use "ClientImplWinHTTP.cpp:525" which is the tag in the log when a song plays in the music player

 After naming the new property click OK

+[@fa18-523-56-www-nifi-expressionlanguageguide]